NEIWPCC Headquarters (Lowell, Mass.)

 978-349-2514 | mdugan@neiwpcc.org

-As an Environmental Analyst in the Water Quality Division, Maryann works on a variety of projects to include water quality and watersheds.
+As a Program Manager in the Water Quality Division, Maryann works on a variety of projects to include water quality and watersheds.
 She serves as the project manager for the Harmful Algal-Bloom (HAB) program, the Monitoring program, and the Northeast Aquatic Biologist conference.
 She also serves as the project manager for the RI DEM monitoring staff and contract.
 Maryann joined NEIWPCC in September 2019.
-She earned her Bachelor of Science in Public Affairs with a major in Environmental Management from Indiana University.
+She earned her Bachelor of Science in public affairs with a major in environmental management from Indiana University.
 [Full bio]

 Long Island Nitrogen Action Plan (LINAP)